Contact Us

 2024-04-18 Orchestration webinar 15

-The current scale of entanglement-based Advanced Secure Network equipment is substantial, akin to the early days of mainframe computers that occupied entire rooms or buildings.
+The current scale of entanglement-based Quantum Network equipment is substantial, akin to the early days of mainframe computers that occupied entire rooms or buildings.
 Each entanglement-based node requires an array of devices, such as optical tables, measure modules, detectors, timing modules, lasers, and polarization correctors.
 This extensive setup underscores the complexity and space requirements of today's entanglement-based networks.
 However, there is a promising vision for the future where this equipment could be miniaturized to the size of a smartwatch, represented by Emily in the image. significantly reducing the physical footprint and enabling more flexible deployment options.
 What's truly interesting about this possibility is it could help solve the identity problem: how do we know that Alice is really Alice or Charlie is really Charlie?
-Well, you're actually wearing a device on your personal self.
+Well, they’re actually wearing a device on their personal self.
 Then there may be some ability for using quantum identity to know for sure that you're speaking with a certain person.

 TMN Example: Configuration